madeline-stevens/coding-falcons/README.md

 ### Welcome to Coding Falcons!
 Coding Falcons is a school and summer coding program for students 5-8th grade.
 Ivette Cortez and Madeline Stevens run the program and hope to expand throughout White Center, Georgetown and the rest of South Seattle.
+This single page app is all for relaying information to the parents and students interested in our coding programs.

 ### Heroku site:
 http://codingfalcons.herokuapp.com